mikeolkin/leaflet-eruv-map/README.md

 The following alternate example pages are provided in this repository as well:
 <ul>
   <li><a target="blank" href="https://mikeolkin.github.io/leaflet-eruv-map/EruvOrtho.htm">EruvOrtho.htm</a> - example of the eruv map with a different basemap; in this case, an orthophoto.</li>
+  <li><a target="blank" href="https://mikeolkin.github.io/leaflet-eruv-map/EruvMultiMinyan.htm">EruvMultiMinyan.htm</a> - example of the eruv map with additional synagogues.</li>
   <li><a target="blank" href="https://mikeolkin.github.io/leaflet-eruv-map/EruvIframe.htm">EruvIframe.htm</a> - example of the eruv map embedded in an inline frame.</li>
 </ul>